sissi9903/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - tBodyAcc-XYZ
 - tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

 ### Original Dataset Variables
 The set of variables that were estimated from these signals are:

-mean(): Mean value
+- mean(): Mean value
-std(): Standard deviation
+- std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+- mad(): Median absolute deviation
+- max(): Largest value in array
+- min(): Smallest value in array
+- sma(): Signal magnitude area
+- energy(): Energy measure.
+Sum of the squares divided by the number of values.
+- iqr(): Interquartile range
+- entropy(): Signal entropy
+- arCoeff(): Autorregresion coefficients with Burg order equal to 4
+- correlation(): correlation coefficient between two signals
+- maxInds(): index of the frequency component with largest magnitude
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- skewness(): skewness of the frequency domain signal
+- kurtosis(): kurtosis of the frequency domain signal
+- bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+- angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+- gravityMean
-tBodyAccMean
+- tBodyAccMean
-tBodyAccJerkMean
+- tBodyAccJerkMean
-tBodyGyroMean
+- tBodyGyroMean
-tBodyGyroJerkMean
+- tBodyGyroJerkMean

+Note1: Features are normalized and bounded within [-1,1].
+Note2: Each feature vector is a row on the text file.

 ## R script
 The R script, run_analysis.R, creates the desired tidy dataset by implementing the following steps: